 9.1 For ninety (90) days beginning on the date of the Order for the License, Forcepoint warrants that the Products (other than the Services Offerings), as updated from time to time by Forcepoint and used in accordance with the Documentation and this Agreement by Licensee, will operate in substantial conformance with the Documentation under normal use (“Warranty Period”).
 Forcepoint warrants that Services Offerings will be performed in a professional and workmanlike manner and Forcepoint will comply with all applicable laws in providing the Services Offerings.
 Forcepoint does not warrant that: (A) the Products will (i) be free of defects, (ii) satisfy Licensee’s requirements, (iii) operate without interruption or error, (iv) always locate or block access to or transmission of all desired addresses, emails, Malware, applications and/or files, or (v) identify every transmission or file that should potentially be located or blocked; (B) data contained in the Databases will be (i) appropriately categorized or (ii) that the algorithms used in the Products will be complete or accurate; or (C) data contained in and risk scoring from the Cloud Services will be complete or interpreted correctly.

 9.2 Licensee must promptly notify Forcepoint during the Warranty Period in writing of a claim.
-Provided that such claim is reasonably determined by Forcepoint to be Forcepoint’s responsibility, Forcepoint shall, within thirty (30) days of its receipt of Licensee’s written notice, (i) correct the Error or provide a workaround; (ii) provide Licensee with a plan reasonably acceptable to Licensee for correcting the Error; or (iii) if neither (i) nor (ii) can be accomplished with reasonable commercial efforts from Forcepoint at Forcepoint’s discretion, then Forcepoint may terminate the affected Product License and Licensee will be entitled to a refund of the Fees paid for the affected Product.
+Provided that such claim is reasonably determined by Forcepoint to be Forcepoint’s responsibility, Forcepoint will, within thirty (30) days of its receipt of Licensee’s written notice, (i) correct the Error or provide a workaround; (ii) provide Licensee with a plan reasonably acceptable to Licensee for correcting the Error; or (iii) if neither (i) nor (ii) can be accomplished with reasonable efforts from Forcepoint at Forcepoint’s discretion, then Forcepoint may terminate the affected Product License and Licensee will be entitled to a refund of the Fees paid for the affected Product.
 This paragraph sets forth Licensee’s sole and exclusive remedy and Forcepoint's entire liability for any breach of warranty or other duty related to the Products.

 9.3 This warranty is void and Forcepoint is not obligated to provide technical support if a claimed breach of the warranty is caused by: (i) any unauthorized modification of the Products or tampering with the Products, (ii) use of the Products inconsistent with the accompanying Documentation, (iii) Licensee’s failure to use any new or corrected versions of the Product made available by Forcepoint; or (iv) breach of this Agreement by Licensee or its users.